BBVA/Overlord/overview.draft.md

 lead you to a single Program solution, so it's expected to be executed from Rule Parametrizer and iterated to refine an adecuate solution to your Risks requirements.

+In case there's no candidate programs because the available functions can't be combined to build the required program, Function Finder will provide the expected types for the missing function

 ## Implementations Problems
 Search through all avaliable functions can lead us into a complete NP problem.
 If you think about it it's the same problem as the salesman travel problem.

 ## Solution architecture
-Using the state of art software sintesis techniques you can compute a valid program using an infinite-like ammount of functions.
+Using the state of the art software synthesis techniques you can build a valid program using an infinite-like combination of functions.

-There is some papers talking about this, like [this one](https://cseweb.ucsd.edu/~npolikarpova/publications/icfp22.pdf).
+There are some papers discussing this problem, like [this one](https://cseweb.ucsd.edu/~npolikarpova/publications/icfp22.pdf).
-Please be aware that to read this paper will requiere some knowledge about program synthesis, e-graphs, Haskell and type systems.
+Please be aware that to read this paper will requiere some advanced knowledge about program synthesis, e-graphs, Haskell and type systems.
-But it's not requiered to use Overlord solution, this is the engine under the hood.
+Fortunately it's not requiered to understand and use the Overlord solution, this is the engine under the hood.

-# Rule Result Signer
+# Rule Results Signer

 ## Input - Output
 Program Result -> Signed Program Result

 ## Funcitonal Description
-This is the piece of software that ensures integrity from the original Rule to the end and that every Actor set parameters under their responsability.
+This is the piece of software that ensures integrity from the original Rule and each step of the process to the end result, and that every parameter was set by the right Actor.

-It validates the final result at the end at the process, but Overlord will use it to compute, sign and verify thru all the rule's lifecycle.
+It validates the final result at the end of the process, but Overlord will use it to compute, sign and verify thru all the rule's lifecycle.

 ## Implementations Problems